lainproliant/xeno/README.md

 ## Change Log

+### Version 4.3.0: May 9 2020
+- Allow methods to be decorated with `@injector.provide`, eliminating the need for modules in some simple usage scenarios.

 ### Version 4.2.0: May 8 2020
 - Split `Injector` into `AsyncInjector` and `SyncInjector` to allow injection to be performed in context of another event loop if async providers are not used.